costyn/lilygo-motion-controller/app/webapp-requirements.md

 Please see /Users/costyn/Developer/Projects/LumiApp for inspiration on another control webapp I designed/coauthored with Claude Code.

 This project should use the LumiApp project as a good example of how this project should be set up.
+Modular with separation of concerns and components, etc.

 Please keep all the app project code within the /app directory.

-## Bluetooth
-Please explore possibilities to have the webapp load and control data be sent over bluetooth.
-I dont know if/how this would work, but please let me know if it is.
-Would save some time fiddling with wifi.

 ## Desired Features Phase 1
 Current features that are there now in the basic index.html are a very nice start.
 Lets definitely keep them (cards with info).
 I'm not tied to the layout, feel free to move stuff around.